canimus/alphareader/README.md

 > reader = AlphaReader(open('large_file.xsv', 'rb'), encoding='cp1252', terminator=172, delimiter=173)
 > records = list(reader) # Avoid this as it will load all file in memory
 ```

+> Limitations:
+> As described by @eesmith in `Hacker News`.
+The multi-byte separators are not handled correctly.
+For this it will be necessary to confirm if the chunks split in the middle of the multi-byte character used to separate columns.
+This will introduce a performance impact in the library.
+Suggestions for a solution are welcomed.